hmans/miniplex/packages/miniplex/README.md

 **Note:** Please remember that the queue is not flushed automatically, and doing this is left to you.
 You might, for example, do this in your game's main loop, after all systems have finished executing.

 ## Usage Hints

+### Do not add or remove entity properties directly

+Since entities are just normal objects, you might be tempted to just add new properties to (or delete properties from) them directly. **This is a bad idea** because it will skip the indexing step needed to make sure the entity is listed in the correct archetypes.
+Please always go through `addComponent` and `removeComponent`!

 ### Consider using Component Factories